scipy-conference/scipy_proceedings/papers/joy_monteiro/towards_climt_1.0.rst

 execution loop, and the model is stepped forward in time by integrating these tendencies using the leapfrog integrator.
 Optionally, the model state is displayed using a wrapper over ``matplotlib`` and written to disk using the ``netCDF4`` library.
-Since the model state variable are Numpy arrays, they can be easily accessed by external Python libraries for online processing or any other purpose.
+Since the model state variables are Numpy arrays, they can be easily accessed by external Python libraries for online processing or any other purpose.

 Combining multiple ``Component`` objects is made possible using the ``Federation`` class.
 Combining